 Because the tile I chose didn’t come with this option, I needed to use schleuter to go around the edges of the niche and outside edges of the tile.

-Scheuter comes in many different materials and colors.
+Schuter comes in many different materials and colors.
 I chose a brushed gold in metal.
 This color tied the two tile choices together and the navy subway tile pops off the gold.

-Do your homework before buying schleuter.
+Do your homework before buying Schluter.
 If using this material around a niche, corner pieces are available.
 But again because we are on a time crunch I wasn’t able to get them in time as this color was a special order item.

-Use schleuter as a guide
+Use schluter as a guide

 Install the border tiles in the niche prior to the schleuter.
 Leave a small gap between the tile and the schleuter for grout.